tmichniewski/MiniSpark/README.md

 df.as[String].flatMap(_.split(" ")).groupBy("value").count()
 ```

-Then we do the same using `Function`s:
+Then, we do the same using `Function`s:

 ```scala
 val df: DataFrame = spark.read.text("<path>")